barbajs/barba/source/docs/getstarted/legacy/index.md

 </html>
 ```

-> In order to see the opacity transition properly run, you need to **add another page next this one** and link them together
+> In order to see the opacity transition properly run, you need to **add another page next this one** and link them together.